KTH-dESA/EPT-Post-Conflict/EPT-PC_v1.0.md

 # EPT-PC - v1.0 (First Draft)

 This is the first version of the tool, shared here for feedback purposes only.
 It is not yet ready for operational use.
-In order to try it out, save a local copy on Google Drive so only you can change the inputs.
+In order to try it out, save a local copy on Google Drive so only you can change the inputs without getting disturbed by other users.

 Find version 1.0 here: [DEMO EPT-PC - v1.0](https://docs.google.com/spreadsheets/d/1eXnpYfPVl5u_0cWqEqnUapo_hI4vgBemqeW63_VyAcg/edit?usp=sharing)